An Overview on PSARA License Renewa...

 The applicant should apply to the authority of the respective state where the applicant is residing.
 The requirement varies from state to state.
 There is no central scheme for this form of license.

-The legitimacy of the PSARA license is five years and can be re-established for the next five years on an instalment of the recommended expense.
+The legitimacy of the PSARA license is five years and can be re-established for the next five years on an installment of the recommended expense.

-There is a specific eligibility criterion that any aspirants must fulfil to obtain this license.
+There is a specific eligibility criterion that any aspirants must fulfill to obtain this license.

-The following are eligible under the PSARA Act, 2005 are:
+The following are eligible under the PSARA Act, of 2005 are:

 1. Eligibility criteria for companies

-Any company that wants to register under the PSARA License need to register itself as:
+Any company that wants to register under the PSARA License needs to register itself as:

 2. Eligibility criteria for Director/Officer